Big interior given its exterior dimensions; fun to drive; quirky style; highly customizable; better value than other small luxury SUVs

 |Maintenance||3 Years/36,000 Miles|

-2017 BMW X1 -- Of all the small luxury SUVs, the X1 is really the only one that makes a compelling case against the Countryman.
-Not surprising given that they're mechanically related.
-The X1 is a bit bigger and more powerful and has a more conventionally designed interior, but it's also pricier.
+2018 BMW X1 -- The X1 is mechanically related to the Countryman.
+It's a bit bigger, more powerful and has a more conventionally designed interior, but it's also pricier.

-2017 Mazda CX-5 -- If you're mostly considering the Countryman for its fun-to-drive character, try the stylish new CX-5.
-You could easily find it to be more fun, actually, and it comes with more space and a lower price.
+2018 Mazda CX-5 -- If you're mostly considering the Countryman for its fun-to-drive character, try the stylish CX-5.
+You could easily find it to be more fun, and it comes with more space and a lower price.

-Used Land Rover Range Rover Evoque -- It too is British, and a high-style choice that offers compelling design and distinctive color schemes.
+Used Range Rover Evoque -- It, too, is British, and a high-style choice that offers compelling design and distinctive color schemes.
 It's much pricier, though, so a used model could be worth considering.